Game

 Good

-Sluggish, but that's Hexen II for you.
+Sluggish, but that's Hexen II

 Using official MiniGL wrapper.